Doonesbury by Garry Trudeau for November 04, 2008

 25. Missing large

-longtimecomicsfan over 15 years ago
+longtimecomicsfan about 16 years ago

 Hey, where’s UncaAlby today?
 No doubt off videotaping suspected fraudulent voters at some polling place that has bilingual ballots…